 Extracurricular Activities

-Extracurricular activities (often abbreviated 'ECs' or 'extracurriculars') are anything a high school student does outside required academic coursework — clubs, sports, arts, jobs, volunteer work, personal projects, family responsibilities — and they form one of the four pillars of US college admissions evaluation alongside grades, test scores, and essays.
+Extracurricular activities ('ECs' or 'extracurriculars') are anything a high school student does outside required academic coursework: clubs, sports, arts, jobs, volunteer work, personal projects, family responsibilities.
+They form one of the four pillars of US college admissions alongside grades, test scores, and essays.

 Key Facts